joyceho/prada-x/README.md

 We analyze and mine complex, heterogenous data to explore, characterize, and understand the underlying states / processes.
 Our approaches are based on statistical machine learning and data mining that work on a variety of real-life applications with a focus on healthcare applications.

+We are always looking for motivated and hard-working students (graduate and undergraduate students) to do research with us.
+If you are interested in joining our lab and are already at Emory, send an e-mail titled "More Data More Fun" with your CV, unofficial transcript, and your particular research interest to Joyce Ho.
+Note that we will only consider those who have taken either Data Structure & Algorithms (CS323) or Machine Learning (CS534).
+If you are not at Emory yet, please apply to the CSI graduate program first.

 ## Students
 #### Graduates
 * [Mani Sotoodeh](http://www.mathcs.emory.edu/~msotood/) (Spring 2017 - Present)